vladimircuc/FSCcourseRoster/README.md

 It was created during my Data structures class, practicing Linked Lists.
 Download the files inside "src" and try it yourself!
 For now it needs to receive exact commands from the user.
-These are the commands that can be used:
+Examples of commands that can be used:
-3
+3 //number of roasters
-CSC-2290
+CSC-2290 //names of roasters
 CSC-3280
 CSC-2100
+ADDRECORD CSC-2290 111 Kalyn Salido 90 85 94 //adds a student in the roaster CSC-2290 with the ID 111, name Kalyn Salido and exam scores 90 85 94
+SEARCHBYNAME Kalyn Salido